All Products

 Document Center

-When you deploy a Spring Cloud application or a Dubbo application that is developed in your on-premises environment to Serverless App Engine (SAE), you can use the built-in service registry of SAE or a Microservices Engine (MSE) Nacos registry to register and discover services.
-This topic describes how to configure Nacos service registration and discovery feature for Spring Cloud or Dubbo application in the SAE console.
+When you deploy a locally developed Spring Cloud or Dubbo application to Serverless App Engine (SAE), you can use the built-in SAE service registry or a service registry hosted by Microservices Engine (MSE).
+This topic describes how to configure Nacos-based service registration and discovery for an application in the SAE console.

 Prerequisites